Raspberry Tart Coneflower

-Raspberry Tart Coneflower has masses of beautiful lightly-scented rose daisy flowers with orange eyes at the ends of the stems from mid summer to mid fall, which are most effective when planted in groupings.
+Raspberry Tart Coneflower has masses of beautiful fragrant hot pink daisy flowers with coppery-bronze eyes at the ends of the stems from mid summer to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its pointy leaves remain green in colour throughout the season.

 Raspberry Tart Coneflower is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting birds and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.